Legal Help After A Slip-And-Fall Accident

 - Maintaining uncluttered sidewalks, staircases, entrances and exits

 While it may be tempting to “shake off” or ignore the pain you feel after a fall, you will discover that there are long-term financial repercussions associated with sustaining this injury.
 Discussing your options with Jeff Hensley will set you on a path to receiving compensation.
+Whether your accident occurred in Lawrence County, Carter County or anywhere in Kentucky, our firm is here to help you.

 Hold Property Owners To Account For Their Negligence.
 Call Hensley Law Office Today.

 For your convenience, you can reach our Russell office online by completing our brief intake form or by calling us at 606-393-6407.
 We offer free, initial consultations.
+We represent clients in Russell, Ashland and throughout Northeast Kentucky.